 Book your Tickets Early

 I am not saying this if you have sudden plans, but if you already know that after 2 or 3 months you have to go somewhere to explore.
 It’s advisable to book your tickets early so that you can get a flight at cheap prices.
 While booking tickets you should keep in mind that most of the airlines in India do allow maximum free check-in baggage of 15 kgs and maximum free hand baggage of 7 kgs including laptops.

 If you are looking for long-haul flight tickets, I suggest, instead of looking for direct tickets from A to B, do check for A to B via C. You may get a better deal and end up visiting one more place.
-It is advisable to use a valid coupon or promo code or search for discount wherever possible to reduce the traveling cost and also to have a travel insurance.
+It is advisable to use a valid coupon or promo code or search for discounts wherever possible to reduce the traveling cost and also to have travel insurance.

 Take Backup of Photos